Never Felt Like This Before

-"Never Felt Like This Before" is a song by English recording artist Shaznay Lewis.
-It was written by Lewis and Nowels for her first solo album Open (2004).
-The song peaked at number 8 on the UK Singles Chart and reached the top twenty in New Zealand.
+"Never Felt Like This Before" is the debut solo single by English singer Shaznay Lewis, released in July 2004.
+Written by Lewis and Rick Nowels, the song is from Lewis's first solo album Open (2004).
+The single peaked at number 8 on the UK Singles Chart and reached the top twenty in New Zealand.

 Music video

-The music video for "Never Felt Like This Before" is set in a nightclub setting with Lewis performing and with episodes of her love affairs intermixed with the performance.
+The music video for "Never Felt Like This Before" is directed by Tim Royes, and is set in a nightclub setting with Lewis performing and with episodes of her love affairs intermixed with the performance.
 In the video for "Never Felt Like This Before", Lewis felt uncomfortable performing intimate moments with the male in the video because she felt she would be cheating on her partner, Christian Storm.
 They originally planned to have Lewis's partner in the video, but he was unavailable at the time, so they had to find a look-alike.